artdent/objectivedart/README.md

 of using it is to learn the art of playing guitar; and the program is written in Dart.
 Any relation to other things beginning with "Objective" is pure trolling^Wcoincidence.

+Features:
+- Tempo adjustment
+- Tempo saved to local storage

+TODO (might happen, especially if someone requests it):
+- Only drill a subset of notes or strings

+TODO (not going to happen unless someone sends a patch):
+- Use web audio API to listen for note onsets and pitches